Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Search additional information on paper and electronic media;

-Work with paragraph text and its components;
+Work with the text of the paragraph and its components;

-Draw up a response plan;
+Create a response plan;

-Recognize the objects under study on tables;
+Recognize the objects being studied on the tables;

 Personal learning outcomes

-Formation of a responsible attitude to learning;
+Formation of a responsible attitude towards learning;

 Formation of cognitive interests and motives aimed at studying programs;